RichReditter/todoList-With-Redux/README.md

 then you must open this folder in IDE and in Terminal paste: npx create-react-app my-app --template redux

-when everything is downloaded you should delete all of your filen in my-app => src
+when everything is downloaded you should delete all of your files in my-app => src

-when your src folder is empty you can clone those files in this folder
+when your src folder is empty you can clone these files in this folder

 Dependencies:
 npm install react-bootstrap bootstrap